 According to the numbers we derived earlier, the total dry mass placed in Earth orbit was 131,341 lbm.
 This number might be slightly reduced by the time of TLI due to use of consumables, but not nearly enough to concern us here.
 The amount of S-IVB propellant prior to TLI was 164,141 lbm and the amount remaining after TLI was 7,462 lbm.
 (The amount of propellant remaining immediately after S-IVB 1st burn was 166,880 lbm, but during the approximate 2 1/2 hours between orbit insertion and TLI, 2,739 lbm was lost due to boil-off of the cryogenic propellants.)
 According to Post Launch Mission Report No. M-932-69-11, the TLI DV was 10,441 ft/s (3,182 m/s).
 Given the initial mass, final mass, and velocity change, we solve for the specific impulse:

 DV = Ve × LN( Mo / Mf ), where Ve = Isp × go

 10,441 = Isp × 32.174 × LN[ (131,341 + 164,141) / (131,341 + 7,462) ]

 Isp = 429.51 s

-Apollo 11 had 7,462 lbm remaining after TLI, therefore the longer burn at launch actually cost us only 7,462 – 6,916 = 546 lbm more propellant.
-The least amount of S-IVB propellant remaining among all the Apollo missions was 5,795 lbm on Apollo 13, therefore we fall well within the capability of the S-IVB propulsion system.
+Apollo 11 had 7,462 lbm remaining after TLI, but is there enough useable propellant in the S-IVB stage that we can draw it all the way down to 5,800 lbm remaining and still be able to complete the burn?
+The least amount of S-IVB propellant remaining among all the Apollo missions was 5,795 lbm on Apollo 13; therefore, even though we're cutting it close, we can confirm that we fall within the capability of the S-IVB propulsion system.